teraspora/ts-website/README.md

 I used responsive mode in the dev tools and resizing the viewport to find unwanted behaviour so as to correct it.
 I also checked the appearance on both my phone and tablet (both Android) in Chrome and Dolphin browsers.
 ### To do
-I have not yet tested it in Opera, Safari, any text-based browser, or any Apple device
+- I have not yet tested it in Opera, Safari, any text-based browser, or any Apple device.
+- My weakest area in web design in positioning elements correctly.
+At present the links in the navigation bar do not adjust properly with change of viewport size, in fact they drop out of their container when my responsive layout switches to sub-769-pixel width.

 ## Deployment